dganic/Graylog-ContentPack-OpenNebula/README.md

 This content pack provides useful dashboards for auditing logs:
 * OpenNebula  logs from /var/log/one
-* Operation system logs form systemd-journal
+* Operation system logs from systemd-journal

 ## Includes